Security

 Be cautious of unsolicited phone calls, emails, or texts directing you to a website or requesting information.

-Dime Community Bank will never contact you via unsolicited email to verify personal information previously given to us – your account number, password, or Social Security number.
+Dime Community Bank will never contact you via unsolicited email to verify personal information.
+This includes your account number, password, or Social Security number.

 Passwords